caonguyen207/uda-azure-devops-project02/README.md

 * Verify agent status in "Agent Pool"

 ![Setup Agent](screenshots/setup-agent4.PNG)

-9. Back to project page and add new environment named `Flask`
+9. Back to project page and add new environment named `Flask`.
 10. User service principal information and create new service connection with named `nguyenlc1-project2`, remember to grant full access.
 11. Make the change and push the change to your Repo.